SAS Code Optimization and Performance: Best Practices and Use Cases for Developers

 Use macros to reduce code repetition:

 3.2.
-Document your Macros
+Document Your Macros

-It includes comments to explain the parameters and purpose.
+Include comments to explain parameters and purpose.

 4. Error Management